projektwahl/perfect-group-allocation/README.md

 psql postgres://postgres:password@localhost
 DATABASE_URL="postgres://postgres:password@localhost" sea-orm-cli migrate refresh DATABASE_URL="postgres://postgres:password@localhost" cargo run --release --bin server
 ```

+All streams need explicit error handling as the browser otherwise doesn't show anything

 ```
 # TODO we should get a valid tls certificate from our domain as otherwise the browsers don't like you